Lukens Steel Company: 20th century

 1988 earned a profit of $33.4 million on sales of $605.3 million and Lukens sold Canadian Lukens.
 The company won the largest single order in history.
 It consisted of a $74 million contract to supply carbon and military alloy plates over five years to be used in construction of two Nimitz-class nuclear aircraft carriers, at the time the largest warships in the world.
 By the next year the company hit a record profit of $41.5 million on sales of $644.9 million.
 Military orders turned the company around once again.
 The mill supplied alloy plate steel for projects like the Army's Abrams tank and the Navy's Aegis class cruisers, ballistic missiles and submarines.

 Around October 1991 a walkout over financial and healthcare issues caused 1,200 plus workers at Lukens to unite at the Coatesville mill.
 The workers wanted to eliminate contracting out.
 Nonunion workers were hired to perform duties not directly tied to making steel along with salaried employees kept the mill running.
 About 85% of the normal production was kept going during the 105-day walkout that ended with the strikers not getting what they wanted.

 In 1992, Lukens purchased Washington Steel Corporation for $273.7 million.
 Washington gave Lukens enough volume to rationalize building a new rolling mill in Conshohocken, Pa adaptable to stainless and carbon products.
 This system was called Steckel Mill Advanced Rolling Technology (SMART).
 The SMART technology was able to produce stainless coil plates up to 102 inches when the former limit was 60 inches.

 New chairmen and CEO R.W Van Sant sold Flex-O-Light producer of highway safety products, Ludlow-Saylor division, South Central Florida Express, Inc. in 1994 and Energy Coating Co to Dresser Industries Inc in 1995, which brought Lukens $70 million.
 Producing raw steel from an electric-arc furnace at the Coatesville plant produced 70% of their slabs.
 The Washington Stainless Group including the Washington Steel Corp's melting, continuous casting and hot-rolling facilities in Houston, Pa and the rolling and finishing facilities were in Washington, Pa.

 Bethlehem Steel eventually bought Lukens in 1997 for $400 million in cash and stock.

 21st century

 In 2003, International Steel Group Inc (ISG) bought Bethlehem for $1.5 billion.
-The following year ISG was bought out by Mittal Steel for $4.5 billion.
-In 2006 Mittal Steel and Arcelor merged to make a steel company three times the size of any other steel company for $33.6 billion.
+The following year ISG was acquired by Mittal Steel Company for $4.5 billion.
+In 2006, Mittal Steel and Arcelor merged to form ArcelorMittal.

 In early 2015, during the restoration of a home that once belonged to Rebecca Lukens, a trove of business correspondence from 1834 was found inside the walls.
 Historians have begun studying the letters and fragments to learn more about the company and the state of the commerce that was happening at the time.

 On September 28, 2020, Cleveland-Cliffs Inc. entered into a definitive agreement to acquire the United States steel mill interests of ArcelorMittal, including Lukens.